-The other reserve reflects the impact of actuarial gains and losses with respect to pension obligations (Note 14) recognised in other comprehensive income in accordance with the Company's accounting policy.
+The other reserve reflects the impact of actuarial gains and losses with respect to pension obligations (Note 14) recognised in other comprehensive income in accordance with the Group's accounting policy, net of any related deferred tax impacts.

 14. Provision for liabilities and charges